- About WIYN

 - Choice of two science fibers for two resolution modes: One is the high resolution(HR) mode (R>90,000) for bright targets (V<12).
 The other, a high-efficiency (HE) mode (R~60,000), is designed for fainter stars or poor observing conditions and will be available only in an experimental mode during 2020A (it is not expected to be extensively tested).

 - Spectrograph throughput is >40% at 500 nm for a mean system throughput of 5.6% over the full bandpass in HR mode.

 - Chromatic exposure meter gathers a time series of low-resolution spectra in parallel to each science spectrum, enabling barycentric corrections to <1 cm/s.

 - Ultra-precise wavelength calibration via multiple sources, including a laser frequency comb

-- Additional simultaneous calibration via the laser frequency comb can be requested in 2019B (a Fabry-Perot etalon will be used as a backup if the LFC is not available on a given night, but cannot be requested).
+- Additional simultaneous calibration via the laser frequency comb can be requested (a Fabry-Perot etalon will be used as a backup if the LFC is not available on a given night, but cannot be requested).

 - Baseline requirement for single point, long-term radial velocity precision is 50 cm/s

 - Higher level requirement for the same is 27 cm/s.